Gheorghe Apostol: Hostility to Ceaușescu

-As a result, Apostol became deeply hostile to Ceaușescu's policies, stating that they went against the legacy of Gheorghiu-Dej (in 2003, he described the latter as democratic socialism).
+As a result, Apostol became hostile to Ceaușescu's policies, stating that they went against the legacy of Gheorghiu-Dej (in 2003, he described the latter as democratic socialism).
 He refused to pay the allegiance demanded by the new leader.
 Protected by Emil Bodnăraș, he was advised to take refuge in a diplomatic career, becoming ambassador to Argentina, Uruguay and then Brazil.

 In 1988, at the peak of Nicolae Ceaușescu's leadership, Apostol returned to Romania and contacted other communist figures of his generation (such as Alexandru Bârlădeanu, Silviu Brucan, Corneliu Mănescu, Constantin Pîrvulescu, and Grigore Răceanu) drafting an open letter of protest (dubbed Scrisoarea celor șase – "Letter of the Six"), directed at the government and made public (on 11 March 1989) through the means of both Radio Free Europe and Voice of America.
-According to Apostol, several Letter contributors expressed their concern at having to use imperialist means of propaganda.
+According to Apostol, several Letter contributors expressed their concern at having to use "imperialist means of propaganda".

 As a result, Apostol was placed under house arrest, being constantly interrogated, in the hope that he would reveal himself as a "Soviet spy".
 The Romanian Revolution, which the Letter had helped along, liberated him in December.

-Apostol expressed his dislike for many aspects of post 1989 Romania.
 Apostol died on 21 August 2010 at the age of 97.